SwiftERM Hyper-personalisation for ecommerce email marketing

 Record changes before and after a brand campaign by measuring direct traffic, organic traffic for branded keywords, and backlinks.
 On social platforms, pay attention to an increase in followers, social engagement, and especially shares.
 Share of voice, measured across pay-per-click advertising, search engine optimisation (SEO), social media, and public relations, can also be a strong predictor of market share.

 Investing in your brand doesn’t mean forgoing performance marketing.
 Use both performance marketing and brand marketing to create lifelong customers and brand evangelists.
-You’ll need to experiment with the exact split based on your industry and current level of brand awareness, but it is recommend aiming for a 60/40 split between brand building and short-term performance marketing to achieve increased return on investment from your performance-based advertising in the long term.
+You’ll need to experiment with the exact split based on your industry and current level of brand awareness, but it is recommended to aim for a 60/40 split between brand building and short-term performance marketing to achieve increased return on investment from your performance-based advertising in the long term.

 Explore new channels to reach new audiences